luyilin/Aoba/README.md

 ```

 * Then write a .json or .yaml file at the same directory where `index.html` is located.

 The file has six parts, basicInfo, contact, application, workExperience, personalProject and skills.
 See [content.json](https://github.com/luyilin/Aoba/blob/master/docs/content.json) or [content.yaml](https://github.com/luyilin/Aoba/blob/master/docs/content.yaml) for details.

-* Then serve this directory as a static website:
+* Then serve this directory as a static website to deploy an online resume.

   - node.js: `npm i -g serve` && `serve ./docs`
   - python: `cd ./docs` && `python -m SimpleHTTPServer`